about

 Open minded, AntiFragile thinking, generally think anything’s possible & ‘where there’s a riding will there’s a way’.

-Never trained or quite qualified – just press go and have a go.
+Never trained or quite qualified to explore – just press go and have a go.
 Have done a few things for which qualifications do not logically fit.
-I think it’s known as; experience. (although was once a professional photographer, which is the only thing I actually studied and got any kind of college qualification for)
+I think it’s known as; experience.

-Recently; had a go at doing the HGV course, why not! that’s not going quite so well as 2 wheels, the thing where you press the gas pedal and wait 3 seconds for it to move doesn’t help!
-Goes up hills in 8th gear as well! at least I passed the going backwards bit (not sure that’s as helpful for us explorers!)
+Those trucks don’t go quite so well as 2 wheels, the thing where you press the gas pedal and wait 3 seconds for it to move doesn’t help!
+Goes up hills in 8th gear as well! at least I passed the going backwards bit first (not sure that’s as helpful for us explorers!) onwards – always >

 People we meet in the Kazakhstan desert, there’s more than meets the eye!